MaxCodeXTC/lisilinhart.github.io/posts/waapi-advantages.md

 ```

 ### Interaction
-The WAAPI works really well hand in hand with Javascript DOM Events and creating more interactive animations.
+The WAAPI works hand in hand with Javascript DOM Events and creating more interactive, reactive animations.

 Last week I created a [pen animating tiles](https://codepen.io/lisilinhart/pen/rGwbwg) to reveal underlying text.
-It creates minimal `Tile` function class, that creates an animation for each element in the grid `gridItems.forEach((item) => new Tile(item));` .
+It creates `Tile` function class, that creates an animation for each element in the grid `gridItems.forEach((item) => new Tile(item));` .

-Once the animation is created `this.opacity = this.element.animate(..)`, it is immediately paused with `this.opacity.pause();` and only played once the `mouseover` event is fired.
+Once the animation for this tile is created `this.opacity = this.element.animate(..)`, it is immediately paused with `this.opacity.pause();` and only played once the `mouseover` event is fired.

 When we click the `Reset Tiles` button, I change the `playbackRate` of all the animations to `-1` , which plays all the animations in reverse and animates them back in.
 I could have also called `this.opacity.reverse()` , which would have done the same thing.

-This interaction was quite simple to create with the WAAPI, but would have required a lot of class changes if I’d done it with CSS Animation, which would probably have resulted in less understandable code.
+This interaction was quite simple to create with the WAAPI, but would have required a lot of class changes on the DOM if I’d done it with CSS Animation.
+In this case working with the animation object  turned out to be really useful and straight forward.

 ### Conclusion
 The Web Animations API definitely has an important place in the world of web animation, because it builds the basis for describing native animations across all browsers.
-It gives us a lot of new options like playback control, hardware acceleration and access to all animations in our document.
-It also let’s you put more complicated animation behaviour (for example chained timelines) in your Javascript, which in return can make your CSS simpler.
+It gives us a lot of new options like playback control, CSS hardware acceleration in JS and access to all animations in our document.
+It also let’s you put more complicated animation behaviour (e.g. chained timelines) in your Javascript, which in return can make your CSS simpler.

 In conclusion there is many ways to animate on the web and the WAAPI is not the solution to all the animation challenges.
-There are really amazing pure CSS solutions for common problems and I recommend everyone to try to do animations in CSS only, just because it can be really rewarding to dive deeper into CSS, since you don’t always need Javascript.
-Just have a look at [David Khourshid](https://codepen.io/davidkpiano/pen/ByNPQw), [Una Kravets](https://codepen.io/una/pen/Wjvdqm) or [Shaws](https://codepen.io/shshaw/pen/pWwrmM) Codepens and there are many more.
+There are really amazing pure CSS solutions for common problems and I recommend everyone to try to do animations in pure CSS, just because it can be really rewarding to dive deeper into CSS, because you really don’t always need Javascript.
+CSS is really powerful by itself.
+Just have a look at [David Khourshid](https://codepen.io/davidkpiano/pen/ByNPQw), [Una Kravets](https://codepen.io/una/pen/Wjvdqm) or [Shaws](https://codepen.io/shshaw/pen/pWwrmM) Codepens.

 However when animations get more complicated and you want to have more control over your native animations, the WAAPI is going to be your friend.
 Javascript will give you a lot of flexibility, when you want to create dynamic values or handle DOM Events to make something more interactive.